pravega/pravega-operator/doc/upgrade-cluster.md

     cpu: "8000m"
 ```

-2. Distribute the pod's memory (POD_MEM_LIMIT) between JVM Heap and Direct Memory.
-For instance, if POD_MEM_LIMIT=16GB then we can set 4GB for JVM and the rest for Direct Memory (12GB) i.e. POD_MEM_LIMIT (16GB) = JVM Heap (4GB) + Direct Memory (12GB).
+2. Distribute the pod's memory (POD_MEM_LIMIT) between JVM Heap and Direct Memory such that sum of JVM Heap and JVM Direct Memory is strictly lower than the POD_MEM_LIMIT memory (e.g., 0.5GB-1GB) so as to avoid pod crash during high load situations due to lack of memory resources.
+For instance, if POD_MEM_LIMIT=16GB then we can set 4GB for JVM Heap and 11GB for Direct Memory leaving 1GB unallocated so as to assure that the pod do not reach the maximum capacity.
+Conceptually POD_MEM_LIMIT (16GB) = JVM Heap (4GB) + Direct Memory (11GB) + Unallocated Memory (1GB)

-We need to ensure that the sum of JVM Heap and Direct Memory is not higher than the pod memory limit.
-In general, we can keep the JVM Heap fixed to 4GB and make the Direct Memory as the variable part.
-These two options can be configured through the following field of the manifest file
+**NOTE:** These two options (JVM Heap and Direct Memory) can be configured through the following field of the manifest file
 ```
-segmentStoreJVMOptions: ["-Xmx4g", "-XX:MaxDirectMemorySize=12g"]
+segmentStoreJVMOptions: ["-Xmx4g", "-XX:MaxDirectMemorySize=11g"]
 ```

-3. The cache should be configured at least 1 or 2 GB below the Direct Memory value provided since the Direct Memory is used by other components as well (like Netty).
+3. The cache should be configured at least 1 or 2 GB below the Direct Memory value provided since the Direct Memory is used by other components as well (like Netty/Bookkeeper).
 This value is configured in the pravega options part of the manifest file
 ```
 options:
-  pravegaservice.cache.size.max: "11811160064"
+  pravegaservice.cache.size.max: "9663676416"
 ```

 To summarize the way in which the segmentstore pod memory is distributed:

 ```
-POD_MEM_LIMIT = JVM Heap + Direct Memory
+POD_MEM_LIMIT = JVM Heap + Direct Memory + Unallocted Memory
 Direct Memory = pravegaservice.cache.size.max + 1GB/2GB (other uses)
 ```
 **Note:** If we are upgrading pravega version to 0.9 or above using operator version 0.5.1 or below, add the below JVM options for controller and segmentstore in addition to the current JVM options.